red-green-coding/red-green-coding.github.io/_drafts/aws-dynamodb-enhanced-mapping.md

 # Overview

-The DynamoDB Enhanced Client API is a library that allows us to integrate DynamoDB into our application code.
+The DynamoDB Enhanced Client API is a library that allows to integrate DynamoDB into application code.
-Using the client, we can directly map between DynamoDB tables and our model classes.
+The client supports an annotation-driven programming model to map objects into DynamoDB tables.
-In this example, we want to explore how to set up model classes for seamless mapping in a Java or Kotlin application.
+In this example we want to explore how we can map plain Java classes, Lombok classes and Kotlin data classes.
+We will also use property-based testing to test our mapping with a large number of inputs to ensure we don't miss any edgecases in our mapping.

 # What is DynamoDB?